 This section affects how your content gets seen by visitors when they visit your home page and blog pages.

-The syndication settings in this section can influence traffic.
-For example, your choice to display the full content vs summaries of your post, affects how your content shows up in RSS feeds and RSS email campaigns, and could play a part in someone’s decision to explore your content further, and whether or not they will visit your website to read the rest of the content from summaries, or read the content in full without the need to click through to your site.
+The syndication settings on this page can influence traffic.
+For example, your choice to display the full text vs a summary of your post, affects how your content displays to users in RSS readers and blog post digests, and could play a part in someone’s decision to explore your content further, and whether or not they will visit your site to get the rest of the content from a partial feed, or read the content in full without the need to click through to your site.

-As far as your traffic system is concerned, however, the main setting in this section is whether the Search Engine Visibility check box is ticked or not.
+The main setting in this section as far as traffic is concerned is whether the Search Engine Visibility feature is enabled or not.

 Normally, you want search engines to visit your site.
-Leaving the box unchecked allows WordPress to instantly ping various update services whenever new posts get published (see Writing Settings above).
-Unless you have a specific reason to discourage search engines from visiting your site, leave this box unchecked …
+Leaving the box unchecked allows WordPress to instantly ping the list of update services when a new post is published (see Writing Settings above).
+Unless there is a specific reason to discourage search indexing spiders from visiting your site, do not check this box …

-Although this section is mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
+Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-Permalinks allow you to create SEO-friendly URLs …
+Permalinks enable your site to publish posts with SEO-friendly URLs …

-The examples below show some of the ways permalink URLs can be configured …
+The examples below show some of the options for configuring your site’s permalink URLs …

 (Configuring permalink URLs)

-The WordPress developer community makes available plugins that help to add just about every type of functionality to your site, including plugins that add traffic generation capabilities.
+The WordPress developer community makes available thousands of plugins that help to add almost every kind of functionality to your site, including plugins that add traffic generation capabilities.

 Here are some types of plugin categories that affect traffic and plugin examples

-Once again, it’s important to configure your website for handling both good traffic and bad traffic.
-No matter what type of business you run or plan to run online and how small you think your web presence is, you cannot afford to ignore the importance of web security.
+Once again, it’s important to configure your WordPress site for handling both good traffic and bad traffic.
+No matter what type of business you run or plan to run online and how small you think your web presence is, you simply cannot ignore the importance of securing your websites.

-Security plugins like Blog Defender help to make your blog invisible to hackers and bots.
+Security plugins like Blog Defender help to make your website invisible to malicious attacks from hackers and botnets.